product-rnd/algo-telebot/README.md

 # Telegram Chatbot

 This is developed as one of [Algoritma Academy](https://algorit.ma/) Data Analytics Specialization Capstone Projects.
 The deliverable of this project is a Python script to create a Telegram chatbot using `telebot` package.
-We will also deploy the chatbot to [Railway](https://railway.app/) and use `Flask` to set up the backend application.
+We will also deploy the chatbot to [Python Anywhere](https://pythonanywhere.com) and use `Flask` to set up the backend application.

 ## Project File Structure